themadprofessor/deal-or-no-deal/README.md

 ### Automatic Setup

-Run either `setup.bat` or `setup.sh` to setup environment and database
+Run either `setup.bat` or `setup.sh` to setup environment and database.
+The scripts create a virtual environment with the name `venv`.

 ### Manual Setup